yodrew/yodrew.github.io/f/fasting.md

 One gains nothing to eat too much after a fast.
 One is in a hurry to regain the lost weight and the force, and one goes too far with food, thinking that it is used proportionally, especially with regard to proteins.
 Nothing of the sort.

-In his work <u>The Nutrition of Man</u> (1907), the professor Russell H. Chittenden, University of Yale, makes the detail of his experiments in the field of the establishment and the maintenance of the balance nitrogenized on several levels of the nitrogenized absorption.
+In his work _The Nutrition of Man_ (1907), the professor Russell H. Chittenden, University of Yale, makes the detail of his experiments in the field of the establishment and the maintenance of the balance nitrogenized on several levels of the nitrogenized absorption.

 “The faster, Chittenden writes, having lost a good part of his nitrogenized reserves, can replace them only slowly, even if he, abundantly, eats nitrogenized food.
 The human body does not keep proteins reserves, and that is true whatever the needs for the tissues which need to be set afloat again, even very much so.